Adam93MT/Airtable-Timeline-Project/README.md

 ## How you made your design decisions.
 For example, if you looked at other timelines for inspiration, please note that.

-Design decisions in terms of design language were primarily based off of existing Airtable designs, while the layout took hints from Asana's  timeline feature, and Instagantt, a gantt chart app that uses Asana's API
+Design decisions in terms of design language were primarily based off of the Airtable design language, while the layout took hints from Asana's  timeline feature, and Instagantt, a gantt chart app that uses Asana's API

 ## How you would test this if you had more time.